 There are specific things to look for which will help identify the culprit.

-I had this same problem for years and couldn’t figure out what was irritating my skin.
+I had this problem for years and couldn’t figure out what was irritating my skin.
 Finally, I determined what it was.

 Below we’ll discuss the ins and outs of dust mites (as well as bed bugs) and clear up some common misconceptions.

 A few years ago I was diagnosed with dust mite allergy after years of symptoms that I didn’t understand (15 years to be exact).
-I walked around each day feeling fatigue and wondering where my rashes were coming from (or were they bites?).
+I walked around each day feeling fatigued and wondering where my rashes were coming from (or were they bites?).